 Without even sharing too many details of our respective situations, we discussed that healthy friendships and the end of those friendships involve respect that both people are on their own, parallel paths.
 And that perhaps when they diverge, neither are lesser or greater for it – it just is what it is.

-I spent months and months mourning this friendship after my initial reach out was ignored, and expended much emotional energy into trying to process it.
+I spent years mourning this friendship after my initial reach out was ignored, and expended much emotional energy into trying to process it.
 I think different people will respond differently to the loss of a close friendship, but it definitely hit me hard.
+Those dang abandonment issues.

 I want to let you know that if you’re experiencing pain after your close friendship ended, that I’m there with you.
 It’s not easy.
 It’s not something you can toss into the back of your head.
 It’s not something you can ‘just get over’.
 When you had a really close bond with any person and they chose to leave (or perhaps you chose to leave), it sucks.
 Plain and simple.